- Home to DLR

 If you worked in a state other than South Dakota and now live in South Dakota, an interstate claim can be filed against the state where you worked.
 Most states will take your claim by calling the state directly.
 Filing information including telephone numbers can be obtained by contacting Customer Service at 605.626.2452.
 The state where you worked will make all determinations on your eligibility according to its laws and regulations.

-The Unemployment Insurance Division of South Dakota will pay benefits to federal employees and ex-military personnel under provisions of the South Dakota Unemployment Insurance Law.
-All former federal employees and ex-military personnel must meet the same eligibility requirements as other individuals claiming unemployment insurance.
+The Reemployment Assistance Division of South Dakota will pay benefits to federal employees and ex-military personnel under provisions of the South Dakota Reemployment Assistance Law.
+All former federal employees and ex-military personnel must meet the same eligibility requirements as other individuals claiming reemployment assistance.